Helping an airport increase the safety and efficiency of their de-icing apron

 The Airport Authority brought us in to cover a number of services: airfield civil, electrical, and geotechnical and pavement engineering.
 We also handled project management and construction services.

 As part of this rehabilitation, the surface was re-graded, with slopes on the apron designed to prevent water accumulation.
 Additional glycol containment slot drains were installed to improve glycol containment and reduce environmental contamination.
 The pavement strength was increased to regulatory standards allowing all sizes of plane to enter any lane.

-We adding floodlighting and inset lighting and also upgraded the underground electrical infrastructure to reduce a shadow effect while planes were being de-iced.
-The specialized inset lighting helps pilots navigate the area, though we also included message boards to direct planes to the appropriate lane and stage of de-icing.
+We added floodlighting and inset lighting and also upgraded the underground electrical infrastructure to reduce a shadow effect while planes were being de-iced.
+The specialized inset lighting helps pilots navigate the area, and message boards further help direct planes to the appropriate lane and stage of de-icing.

 These upgrades improve efficiency on the de-icing apron, making it safer and more efficient.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Design your career